myatthinzar4319-code/School-management-system/README.md

-# Attendance Management System
+# School Management System

-A web-based Attendance and Learning Management System developed using PHP and MySQL.
+A web-based Learning Management System developed using PHP and MySQL.
 The system supports separate roles for teachers and students.

 ## Features